Huge fire at Sariska tiger reserve, IAF choppers deployed to put out blaze | Science-Environment

 Sariska Field Director R N Meena said the forest staff, nature guides and local people are engaged in efforts to control the fire but they are facing difficulties due to hilly terrain, he said.

-District Forest Officer (Sariska) Sudharshan Sharma said the helicopters have made eight rounds till Tuesday evening.
+District Forest Officer (Sariska) Sudharshan Sharma had said the helicopters made eight sorties till Tuesday evening.

-The fire has spread over 10 sq km area and efforts are being made to control it.

 ''The area under fire is at a height due to which there are difficulties in firefighting,'' he said.

-The officer said that the fire is spreading due to dry grassland and bamboo trees.
+The officer said the fire spread due to dry grassland and bamboo trees.

 People in Baletha, Prithvipura, Nayawas and Bhatyla villages have been asked to take precautions and avoid entering the forest.

-The fire has spread in Rodkela, Narandi, Kalakadi, Katighati, and Naharsati area of the Reserve.
+The fire spread in Rodkela, Narandi, Kalakadi, Katighati, and Naharsati area of the Reserve.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)